robertwahler/auto_complete_jquery/README.markdown

 INSTALLATION:
 =============

-1. Install this pluging
+Install this plugin

       ./script/plugin install git://github.com/robertwahler/auto_complete_jquery.git

-2. Copy the modified jquery.autocomplete.js and assets to your project's public folder
+Copy the modified jquery.autocomplete.js and assets to your project's public folder

        cp vendor/plugins/auto_complete_jquery/images/indicator.gif public/images/
        cp vendor/plugins/auto_complete_jquery/javascripts/jquery.autocomplete.js public/javascripts/
        cp vendor/plugins/auto_complete_jquery/stylesheets/jquery.autocomplete.css public/stylesheets/

 or use the task:

        rake autocomplete:install

-2. Add the javascript and css to your layout
+Add the javascript and CSS to your layout

-3. Insert something similar to the following into the controller that you are working on:
+Insert something similar to the following into the controller that you are working on:

         class BlogController < ApplicationController
           auto_complete_for :post, :title
         end

-4. Now insert the following into application.js or anywhere where you are loading events for Jquery:
+Now insert the following into application.js or anywhere where you are loading events for Jquery:

         $(document).ready(function() {
            $("input#post_title").autocomplete("auto_complete_for_post_title")